zopefoundation/RestrictedPython/docs/RestrictedPython4/index.rst

 .. _`security support` : https://docs.python.org/devguide/index.html#branchstatus

-We do explicite exclude Python 3.3 and PyPy3 (which is based on the Python 3.3 specification) at the moment, because the changes from 3.4 upwords are huge and Python 3.3 is end of life by September 2017.
+We explicitly exclude Python 3.3 and PyPy3 (which is based on the Python 3.3 specification) at the moment, because the changes from 3.4 upwords are huge and Python 3.3 is end of life by September 2017.

 Dependencies
 ------------